A person holding their lower abdomen with both hands, indicating discomfort

 • Pregnancy ups the risk of UTIs.

-• Age can be a contributing factor — toddlers who are potty training and older adults are more likely to get them.
+• Age can be a contributing factor (older adults and young children who are potty training are more likely to get them).

 • Structural problems in the urinary tract can be a factor.